Church safety communication

 Out of sight should not mean out of sync

 Large buildings break the assumption that everyone can see the same doors.
-Structured SMS makes duty state portable: a post lead can confirm coverage, a floater can check who is on medical, and leadership can get a fast picture without walking the entire footprint.
+Text-based communication makes duty state portable: a post lead can confirm coverage, a floater can check who is on medical, and leadership can get a fast picture without walking the entire footprint.

-Sometimes the right person to receive a note is off post
+Sometimes the right person to receive a note is off-duty

-Example: a team leader notices a watchlist-related seating concern near a trained member who is worshipping off duty.
+Example: a team leader notices a suspect on your watchlist seated near an off-duty member during worship.
 A radio call may be the wrong signal in that moment.
 A short direct SMS can invite a calm, discreet response that still matches your written policy and pastoral care plan.

 Watchlist workflow and access control